-Anyone who lives with dandruff understands the plight of having dried scalp flakes endlessly rain down onto your shoulders.
+Anyone who lives with dandruff understands the plight of having dried scalp flakes endlessly rain down onto their shoulders.
 Unless you tackle your dandruff at the source — which is easier for some than others — each and every day revolves around routinely looking to your left and right, then brushing the flakes off before anybody notices.

 What can make matters even worse is wearing an outfit that not only displays your unsightly mounds of dandruff, but brings attention to them.
 But fret not — I spoke with an assortment of both dandruff and style experts to help you make the right choices when it comes to picking an outfit that keeps your dandruff under wraps.